-Bread made with honey has a fantastic flavor that can't be beat with any other natural sugar.
-This easy honey white bread recipe is great for bread baking beginners and it's a great bread to serve at any meal, any time of the day.
+Bread made with honey has a fantastic flavor that can't be beaten by any other natural sugar.
+This easy honey white bread recipe is good for bread baking beginners.
+It also results in a great bread to serve at any meal, any time of the day.

 - 2 1/4 teaspoon active dry yeast

 - 3 tablespoons butter (softened)

 - In a large bowl, mix warm water and yeast.
 Add the milk, honey, salt, and butter.
 Stir.